francescacarlon/Linguinis_Team_Lab/README.md

 ## Project Description
 The project focuses on Emotion Classification, and it aims at classifying texts into classes (i.e. Emotions).
 It is based on the ISEAR dataset.
+The goal is to make inference and explore 1) what the best way to evaluate Emotion Classification is and 2) which features can help to get a better classification.

 ## Download datasets